-‘We went to get flour’: Deadly Israeli fire at Palestinians waiting for aid
+‘Cold-blooded massacre’: Israeli forces kill over 104 aid seekers in Gaza

 “We went to get flour.
 The Israeli army shot at us.
 There are many martyrs on the ground and until this moment we are withdrawing them.
 There is no first aid,” said one witness.

-One Palestinian man told the Quds News Network the military attack was a “crime”.
+One Palestinian man told Quds News Network the military attack was a “crime”.

 “To the Arab states I say, if you want to have us killed, why are you sending relief aid?
 If this continues, we do not want any aid delivered at all.
 Every convoy coming means another massacre.”